ninell-oldenburg/open-speech/README.md

 ## Problems

-This following issue occured to me several times on macOS Catalina: https://github.com/YannickJadoul/Parselmouth/issues/10 Solved it with installing and uninstalling either python-parselmouth or just parselmouth via pip or pip3, respectively (try both).
+This following issue occured to me several times on macOS Catalina: https://github.com/YannickJadoul/Parselmouth/issues/10 Solved it with installing and uninstalling either python-parselmouth or parselmouth (try both) via pip or pip3, respectively.

 # Share